babel/website/website/versioned_docs/version-7.1.0/config-files.md

 You can often place all of your repo configuration in the root [`babel.config.js`](#project-wide-configuration).
-With ["overrides"](options.md#overrides), you can easily specify configuration that only applies to certain subfolders of your repository, which can often be easier to follow that creating many `.babelrc` files across the repo.
+With ["overrides"](options.md#overrides), you can easily specify configuration that only applies to certain subfolders of your repository, which can often be easier to follow than creating many `.babelrc` files across the repo.

 The first issue you'll likely run into is that by default, Babel expects to load [`babel.config.js`](#project-wide-configuration)